 Even if you aren't a foodie you still will be eating quite a few meals onboard and that has some folks wondering which drinks are included and which drinks cost extra.
 Here is a quick guide to what you need to know about the drinks on a Royal Caribbean ship.

-What Royal Caribbean includes
+What Royal Caribbean includes for free

 Royal Caribbean provides all its guests on all its cruise ships a few different drinks throughout the day that are included in your cruise fare.
 These drinks include